gabmansur/fraud-detection-pyspark-pipeline/README.md

 ❓ Why GitHub Actions instead of Azure Pipelines?
 This is just a quick prototype, so GitHub Actions was the fastest and easiest to set up.
 But yeah, in a big corp like Rabobank, I’d use Azure Pipelines to plug into their cloud stuff.
 This is just the “fast and clean” demo version.

+❓ Why a Makefile?
+Because I hate typing long commands every time.
+This keeps setup clean, especially when juggling different scripts or testing frequently.
+It’s also easier to onboard other devs quickly.

 ❓ Isn’t this fraud rule too simple?
 Yep, and that’s the point.
 I wanted to show how rules work, not build an entire detection system.
 You could easily replace this logic with something more complex (ML, thresholds, geolocation, etc.).